tesla809/Linnia-Dapp-Tutorial/README.md

 However, will include links for those who wish to learn more.

 **Q: Why do we need Webpack?**
 A: We will be using ES6 modules and need to ensure that they work.
-Hence, we will need a bundler like web pack to  bundle the code up with a bundler
+Hence, we will need a bundler like web pack to  bundle the code up with a bundler.

+**Q: What is a transpiler?**
+A: Transpilers translate code from one form to another of a similar language.
+So from TypeScript to JavaScript.
+Or from ES6 to ES5 the version of JavaScript currently supported all browsers.

+See this [link](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) for more information.

+**Q: What is a bundler?**
+A: A bundler packages different JavaScript files or modules together into one file.
+Writing code as modules allows for greater organization and less confusion.
+It can also help us write and use general libraries in our code.
+Bundling frees us from having multiples files to download by allowing the user can issue one request and save time.

+See this [link](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da) for more information on bundlers and Webpack.